The best loan for remodeling your kitchen

 Knowing these definitions will help you assess your kitchen loan options.

 Personal loans have fixed monthly payments, average terms of 3-7 years, and no home equity requirement.
 Most personal loan providers offer up to $35,000, although you can get more if you have excellent credit.
-You may be able to get a personal loan with a credit score above 580, but your odds of approval are higher if your credit score is above 640.
+You may be able to get a personal loan with a credit score above 500, but your odds are higher if your credit score is above 640.

 Personal loans are best for urgent kitchen remodels.
 You can get funded as soon as 24 hours after you apply.
 You’ll just have to submit income verification such as a W-2 to your lending provider.
 These loans also have no prepayment penalties.